alangrafu/timeknots/README.md

 Minimalist timeline in javascript

-An example can be found http://jsfiddle.net/aK4T6/
+An example can be found at http://graves.cl/timeknots/example/index.html